Lee Oudenryn: Later years

 After retiring from playing, Oudenryn returned to New Zealand where he became a member of the New Zealand Police.
+In 2011 he returned to Australia, becoming a detective in the New South Wales Police Force.

-In 2011 Oudenryn returned to Australia where he continued his passion for policing becoming a detective in the New South Wales Police Force.
+Oudenryn's son Eli Oudenryn, who attended Palmerston North Boys' High School, has played for the New Zealand national under-20 rugby union team,Tasman Makos and Blues (Super Rugby).